About the Free Legal Services Unit

 Applications are reviewed by one of a number of registered counsel, and the Unit then makes a decision as to whether or not to try to find a volunteer advocate to assist.

-If the decision is that help should be given, the caseworkers try to find a volunteer of the appropriate level of experience to take on the piece of work required.
-Cases are only ever given help on a step by step basis, and any further work required will need a re-review of the file by the Unit to consider the request in light of any advice or representation already provided.
+If the decision is that help should be given, the caseworkers try to find a volunteer of the appropriate level of experience for the work.
+Cases are given help on a step by step basis, and any further work required will need a re-review by the Unit.

 If the decision is that help cannot be given, the Unit will write to confirm that decision, giving a brief reason why.

-The Unit has a coordinator to organise the large panel of volunteers who assist on cases.
+The Unit has a coordinator to organise the large number of volunteers who assist on cases.

 The co-ordinator is unable to give legal advice.